How Community Building Became a Lifeline for First Responders

 What LIFELINES Does for an Organization

 The LIFELINES program unites team members personally and authentically.
 This program facilitates communication with colleagues about small issues, naturally, while the issues are still small.
-LIFELINES empowers them to reach out to a colleague who seems to be in distress long before they are in crisis.
-Participants reported after the program that they would feel more comfortable using the professional supports provided were they needed.
+The relationships created through community building empower them to reach out to a colleague who seems to be in distress long before they are in crisis.
+But more than that, it creates a feeling of belonging and support unlike any other.

-This was the missing piece in the first responder support system.
+This is the missing piece in the first responder support system, the relational layer.
 This is provider well-being at its finest.